isururajakaruna/adk-annotation-tool/README.md

-# ADK Annotation UI
+# Feedback Workbench

-A Next.js application for direct communication with Google Agent Engine (Vertex AI Reasoning Engine) for annotation tasks.
+A Next.js application for direct communication with Google Agent Engine (Vertex AI Reasoning Engine) for feedback and annotation tasks.

 ## Features